 3.48 The Dip Slope extends along the entire length of the South Downs ending in the east at the spectacular sheer white cliffs of the Sussex Heritage Coast.
 This broad area includes villages such as Twyford, Singleton and Findon, and parts of country estates such as Uppark and Goodwood.
-Along with the Scarp Slope, it includes the downland part of the Brighton and Lewes Downs Biosphere Reserve, one of five areas in the United Kingdom recognised by UNESCO.
+Along with the Scarp Slope, it includes the downland part of the Brighton and Lewes Downs Biosphere Reserve, one of six areas (including the Isle of Man) in the United Kingdom recognised by UNESCO.

-- 3.49 In terms of landscapes (SQI), the south-facing chalk Dip Slopes are intersected by river valleys, until the eastern end where the Dip Slope ends dramatically at the white cliffs of the Seven Sisters and Beachy Head. - 3.50 The Dip Slope includes parts of the following landscape types defined in the SDILCA Chalk Valley Systems (associated with the rivers Itchen, Meon and Lavant), Downland Mosaic, Wooded Estate Downland, Upper Coastal Plain and Open Downland.
+- 3.49 In terms of landscapes (SQ1), the south-facing chalk Dip Slopes are intersected by river valleys, until the eastern end where the Dip Slope ends dramatically at the white cliffs of the Seven Sisters and Beachy Head. - 3.50 The Dip Slope includes parts of the following landscape types defined in the SDILCA Chalk Valley Systems (associated with the Rivers Itchen, Meon

-- 3.51 The area has a rich variety of wildlife (SQ3).
+- and Lavant), Downland Mosaic, Wooded Estate Downland, Upper Coastal Plain and Open Downland. - 3.51 The area has a rich variety of wildlife (SQ3).
 There are extensive areas of deciduous and coniferous woodland, such as Queen Elizabeth Country Park, Houghton and Friston Forests.
-Other designated sites and priority habitats include Kingley Vale National Nature Reserve (NNR) and Special Area of Conservation (SAC), one of Europe's finest yew forests, areas of outstanding south facing Dip Slope chalk grassland such as at Castle Hill NNR / SAC near Brighton and Lullington Heath NNR. - 3.52 To the west, the river Meon is a high quality chalk stream which supports a range of protected species including the water vole and otter.
+Other designated sites and priority habitats include Kingley Vale National Nature Reserve (NNR) and Special Area of Conservation (SAC), one of Europe's finest yew forests, areas of outstanding south facing Dip Slope chalk grassland such as at Castle Hill NNR/SAC near Brighton and Lullington Heath NNR. - 3.52 To the west, the River Meon is a high quality chalk stream which supports a range of protected species including the water vole and otter.
 To the east there are important coastal, marine and estuarine habitats, including the chalk sea cliffs which are home to breeding colonies of seabirds such as kittiwakes and fulmars.
-A Marine Conservation Zone (designated in 2013) protects the chalk reef offshore and runs from Brighton Marina to Beachy Head, providing a valuable habitat supporting species such as the Short-snouted Seahorse. - 3.53 The majority of the Dip Slope is Grade 3 agricultural land (farming and new enterprise (SQ4)).
+A Marine Conservation Zone (designated in 2013) protects the chalk reef offshore and runs from Brighton Marina to Beachy Head, providing a valuable habitat supporting species such as the Shortsnouted Seahorse. - 3.53 The majority of the Dip Slope is Grade 3 agricultural land (farming and new enterprise (SQ4)).
 However, there are pockets of Grade 2, some of the most fertile soils in the National Park.
 The farmed south-facing slopes provide for a range of food and drink production, including arable, grazing, vineyards such as those at Hambledon and Alfriston, and breweries such as those at Dundridge and Lewes. - 3.54 The Dip Slope has many access (SQ5) opportunities with Rights of Way (RoW) linking the coast to the crest of the South Downs, long-distance footpaths such as the Monarch's Way and large areas of accessible woodland and estates open to the public.
 This broad area also has a rich cultural heritage and historical features (SQ6), including West Dean Estate, Weald and Downland Open Air Museum and Goodwood.

-3.55 The villages on the Dip Slope are nearly all situated in southern-oriented valleys and have relationships of varying strength with towns beyond the southern boundary of the National Park.
+3.55 The villages on the Dip Slope are nearly all situated in southernoriented valleys and have relationships of varying strength with towns beyond the southern boundary of the National Park.
 The exceptions are Twyford in Hampshire and East Dean in East Sussex, at either end of the National Park, which look across the chalk ridge towards Winchester and Eastbourne respectively.

 3.56 There are a number of gateways that lie just outside the National Park and cover both the scarp and dip slopes such as Worthing, Brighton & Hove, Eastbourne, Polegate, Storrington, Steyning and Hassocks.
+Shawford is a western gateway providing convenient access to the Itchen Way and the village of Twyford.